kingpinzs/post-apoc-learn/README.md

 - Service worker for offline play
 - Source maps for debugging

+## Offline Mode

+SURVIV-OS now monitors network connectivity and caches assets for offline play.
+Actions performed while offline are queued and synced once a connection is restored.
+When a new version of the game is available, you'll be notified to reload.

 ## 🤝 Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.